cwsmith2/Cabstone_Stock_Prediction/README.md

    - Predictions based on user-selected models and stock tickers.

 ### Metrics:
-- **Mean Squared Error (MSE)**: Quantifies average squared errors in predictions.
+- **Mean Squared Error (MSE)**: Measures the average squared difference between predicted and actual values.
+Lower MSE indicates better performance.
-- **R² Score**: Measures variance explained by the model.
+- **R² Score**: Indicates the proportion of variance explained by the model.
+A higher R² score represents a better fit.
-- **Prediction Accuracy**: Evaluates the percentage of predictions falling within a 5-10% range of actual values.
+- **Prediction Accuracy**: Evaluates the percentage of predictions that fall within a 5-10% range of actual prices, offering a practical measure of prediction reliability.

 ---